TejeshwarReddy/quotely/README.md

-# quotely
+# quotely 1.0

-A new Flutter project.
+A Flutter app to fetch a new quote everyday.

 ## Getting Started